maptracker/GettingAndCleaningData/CodeBookIntroOnly.md

 Data held within the `Inertial Signals` subdirectories were not used;
 These represent semi-raw data from the accelerometer and gyroscope.

+### Tidy Files ###

+Two tidy files were created.

 ### Variables Used ###

 1. **SubjectID** - Factor, an integer 1-30, representing the thirty individuals participating in the study
-1. **DataSet** - Factor, one of "train" or "test", representing the data set the information was taken from.
 1. **Activity** - Factor, one of "WALKING", "WALKING_UPSTAIRS",
    "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING" representing the category of activity being performed by the subject when the data were captured.
+1. **DataSet** - Factor, one of "train" or "test", representing the data set the information was taken from.
+This column will only be present in the initial aggregation of the train and test sets

+The following columns are represent the measurements